Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 #### List of filter list subscriptions

-- ***XXX***: You cannot see if the download was successful since the last 5 minutes

-Active/ disabled filter lists: `Status`
+Status column title: `Status`

-List headline: `Filter lists`
+Filter List column title: `Filter lists`

 Update column title: `Last updated`

 List all filter list subsriptions.
 For each subscription show the following:

+ - A *radio slider* that indicates whether or not the filter list subscription is active.
- - Status of the filter list i.e. Active/ Disabled
+ - `Active`/`Disabled` depending on whether or not the filter list subscription is active.
  - Name of the filter list
  - Date/Time of last update
    - Show `Just now` if less then 5 minutes ago